Think Twice: How the Gut’s “Second Brain” Influences Mood and Well-Being

 Although its influence is far-reaching, the second brain is not the seat of any conscious thoughts or decision-making.

 Technically known as the enteric nervous system, the second brain consists of sheaths of neurons embedded in the walls of the long tube of our gut, or alimentary canal, which measures about nine meters end to end from the esophagus to the anus.
-The second brain contains some 100 million neurons, more than in either the spinal cord or the peripheral nervous system, Gershon says.
+This multitude of neurons in the enteric nervous system enables us to “feel” the inner world of our gut and its contents.
+Much of this neural firepower comes to bear in the 100 million neurons, more than in either the spinal cord or the peripheral nervous system, Gershon says.

 This multitude of neurons in the enteric nervous system enables us to “feel” the inner world of our gut and its contents.
 Much of this neural firepower comes to bear in the elaborate daily grind of digestion.
 Breaking down food, absorbing nutrients, and expelling of waste requires chemical processing, mechanical mixing and rhythmic muscle contractions that move everything on down the line.

 Thus equipped with its own reflexes and senses, the second brain can control gut behavior independently of the brain, Gershon says.
 We likely evolved this intricate web of nerves to perform digestion and excretion “on site,” rather than remotely from our brains through the middleman of the spinal cord.
 “The brain in the head doesn’t need to get its hands dirty with the messy business of digestion, which is delegated to the brain in the gut,” Gershon says.
 He and other researchers explain, however, that the second brain’s complexity likely cannot be interpreted through this process alone.